jo/sync-tank/migrations.md

 so that I can express myself by personalizing my tools.
 ```

 Obviously, this feature has no implications for the todo items.
 We decide to introduce a new document type, a `settings`-document, that will store the color information and perhaps other general requirements that will come up in the future.
-Since we only need one global settings document, we can set the `_id` to something simple.
+Since we only want one global settings document, we can set the `_id` to something simple.

 ```json
 {